Rabbit Advocacy Animal Matters

 Clearly, the rabbits are in jeopardy at this location.
 Ms. Vickery should not be putting additional lives at risk by taking in more.
 Her contract with the provincial government stipulated that the compound was for UVic rabbits only and that permit expires in March 2015.

 November 6, 2013 Five more of the stolen rabbits were discovered on a nearby farm property.
 Vickery says several sanctuary rabbits and locally adopted rabbits are still missing.
 What a nightmare.
+This 'rescue' has proven to be disastrous.

 She is asking for help in locating the rabbits.
 Anybody with information is encouraged to call the Oceanside RCMP.